Stabilizers of Ergodic Actions of Lattices and Commensurators: Weak Amenability of Actions of Lattices

 \begin{corollary} Let $\Gamma < G$ be a lattice in a locally compact second countable group with property $(T)$ and let $\Lambda$ be a countable dense subgroup of $G$ such that $\Gamma <_{c} \Lambda$.

 Assume that for every ergodic measure-preserving action of $G$ either the restriction of the action to $\Lambda$ has finite stabilizers or the restriction of the action to $\Gamma$ has finite orbits.

 Then any ergodic measure-preserving action $\Lambda \actson (X,\nu)$ either has finite stabilizers or the restriction of the action to $\Gamma$ has finite orbits. \end{corollary} \begin{proof} By Theorem \ref{T:main}, if the action of $\Lambda$ does not have finite stabilizers then the restriction of the action to $\Gamma$ is weakly amenable.
-By Proposition \ref{P:finiteorbits} then almost every $\Gamma$-orbit is finite since $\Gamma$ inherits property $(T)$ from $G$. \end{proof}
+Since the action is weakly amenable, the associated equivalence relation is weakly amenable (Zimmer \cite{Zi77}).
+By the definition of amenable equivalence relation, the equivalence relation on almost every ergodic component is amenable.
+Therefore the action on almost every ergodic component is weakly amenable by Zimmer \cite{Zi77}.
+Since $\Gamma$ has property $(T)$, by Lemma 1.5 in \cite{SZ94} (an easy consequence of Connes-Feldman-Weiss \cite{CFW}), the action on almost every ergodic component is essentially transitive.
+Since $\Gamma$ is discrete, for an ergodic component $(Y,\eta)$ with $y \in Y$ such that $\eta(\Gamma y) = 1$ it follows that $\eta(\gamma y) > 0$ for some $\gamma \in \Gamma$ and then by the invariance of $\eta$ that $\eta(\gamma y)$ is constant and nonzero over $\Gamma$ hence $\Gamma y$ must be a finite set.
+As this holds for almost every ergodic component then almost every $\Gamma$-orbit in $X$ must be finite (though the size of each orbit can vary over the ergodic components). \end{proof}